Few places provide the opportunity to see the aftermath of a violent natural calamity. The town of Beichuan is one of them.

 After the earthquake shattered the town, the government was faced with the insurmountable task of cleaning up the place and providing shelter to those displaced.
 With more than 80% of the buildings in Beichaun leveled to the ground, this was proving to be a logistical challenge.
 Condition was further aggravated by landslides that buried the town under several stories worth of mud.
 Finally, it was decided that Beichuan would never be rebuilt, or even excavated, but would remain in its current state as a memorial.

-Today, Beichuan appear frozen in time, preserved almost exactly as they fell.
+Today, Beichuan appear frozen in time, its crumbling buildings preserved almost exactly as they fell.
 In this giant open-air memorial, visitors can witness first-hand the devastation brought upon this mountainous corner of south-west China.
 The memorial represents one of the only cases of preserving the ruins of a modern city that has been struck by an earthquake.
 The town is mostly preserved as the earthquake left it, save for support structure around buildings to make the ruins safe for visitors.
 Many of the buildings appear much as they did only a few minutes after the earthquake struck.

 Beichun surviving population were moved to a new town down hill in Yongchang, 12 miles away from the old site.